Business in Vancouver

 Business in Vancouver (BIV) is a weekly business news journal co-founded in 1989 by Peter Ladner in Vancouver, British Columbia, Canada.
-Published on Tuesdays it receives about 62,000 readers per week.
+Published on Tuesdays it receives about 62,000 readers per week with a print circulation of about 1,800.

 Its operations include the biv.com website, a portfolio of nearly two dozen annual business magazines, an extensive roster of special events, a daily radio program on Roundhouse Radio 98.3 FM Vancouver, a weekly podcast, and video production.

 Its publisher is the Business in Vancouver Media Group, a division of Glacier Media.

 Among its special events, BIV manages an annual Forty Under 40 Awards program for the province's outstanding young entrepreneurs.
 It also manages the Influential Women in Business Awards related to senior executives in the private and public sectors.